billkarsh/SpikeGLX/Markdown/Audio.md

 * Select 'OFF' to turn all filtering completely off.
 * Select '0' to enable the right popup and set only lowpass filtering.

-In almost all cases you should apply at least a **0.1 Hz** filter to remove any DC offset from the signal and avoid clipping.
+Remember that DC offset in the signal can be removed by applying at least a **0.1 Hz** filter.
+DC may cause clipping, which manifests as distortion and artifacts.

 ### Volume

 Be careful not to boost volume too much.
 As amplitude grows, transitions in frequency are faster and may be harder for you to hear.
-For example, a ramp becomes more like a pulse edge and will contain less usable detail.
+For example, a ramp becomes more like a pulse edge and will contain less audible detail.

 Of course, clipping is a risk at large volumes.

 ### Latency

 Latency can be measured using an oscilloscope and a signal generator setup.
-I find the Imec stream latency starts at about **135 ms** and NI at about **110 ms**.
-Each grows rather slowly and the latency can be reset to its original value by stopping/restarting audio output.
-The following actions inherently perform a stop/start reset action (if audio is already running):
+I find the Imec stream latency to be roughly **135 to 200 ms**.
+NI latency is roughly **110 to 130 ms**.
+Disturbances in total computer activity can cause the latency to slowly drift or even take a jump to a new value.
+However, resetting the audio, that is, stopping and starting it again, will bring latency back to its normal range.

+The following actions perform a stop/start reset (if audio is already running):

 * Pressing the 'Apply' button.
 * Changing any parameter in the Audio Dialog.
-* Automatically: The software does a restart if the internally monitored latency increases by about 30 ms. I'd say every five minutes is the most frequent I've seen, but it depends upon computer and OS.
+* Autoreset: The software automatically does a restart if the internally monitored latency appears near the high end of the above ranges.
+How often this occurs is a function of computer, OS and goblins.
+In typical quiet conditions this is every ~5 minutes.

 Resets cause a momentary crackle.